watson-developer-cloud/python-sdk/examples/README.md

 ## Examples
-To run the examples, you will need the `username` and `password` credentials and the `url`.
+To run the examples, you will need a `username`, `password`, and `url`.
 To get your service credentials, follow these steps:
  1. Log in to IBM Cloud at https://console.bluemix.net.

  1. Create an instance of the service: